whitecypher/vgo/README.md

 #### Catchall

 Unmatched actions should fall through to `go` command automatically.
 This means that `vgo run` will automatically trigger `go run` with all the same rules and options available to you as the standard go commands.
+Vgo will run a `sync` action before deferring to the default go behavior to ensure the action is run on dependable codebase.

 ```sh
 vgo ...